Last Updated on

 The monument was installed in Bedloe Island (now Liberty Island) in the New York harbor.
 It not only serves as a national icon but also as a gateway that welcomes millions of immigrants who come to America with hopes of a better future.

-In the Philippines, several places were suggested as the site where the eight-foot bronze replica would be erected.
-The task of choosing the perfect site was delegated to the National Urban Planning Commission, and among those it considered were “Engineer Island, atop the proposed reviewing stand on the Luneta, and on the center island rotonda between the Legislative building and City Hall.”
+In the Philippines, several places were shortlisted to become the site where the eight-foot bronze replica would be erected.
+The task of choosing the perfect site was delegated to the National Urban Planning Commission, and among those it considered were “Engineer Island, atop the proposed reviewing stand on the Luneta, and on the center island rotunda between the Legislative building and City Hall.”

 In a 2002 article published by the Philippine Star, then BSP PR head Nixon Canlapan revealed that the Statue of Liberty was eventually moved and stored at the BSP headquarters on Concepcion Street (now Natividad Almeda-Lopez) in Ermita, Manila.